GoldOne/See-pei-pei/database/README.md

 <tr><td>d</td><td>Delete the current record.</br>
 Ask the user to confirm the deletion.
 If confirmed, it deletes the record and return to the main menu.</td></tr></table>

 All commands are case sensitive.
 If the user enters an invalid input, yourem should prompt the user to re-enter.
-You can assume the user will never enter anything longer than 100 characters
+You can assume the user will never enter anything longer than 100 characters.

 In this task, you are going to enhance the functionality of the database program in